krivamsh007/data_project/README.md

-Below is a detailed GitHub README draft that sets the stage for a 30‑day hands‑on learning project for new data engineers.
-It outlines the project’s vision, technologies, environments, data model, AI use cases, reporting requirements, and the roadmap.
-You can use this README as the foundation for your Git project.

----

 # Real-Time Data Engineering Learning Platform

 Welcome to the **Real-Time Data Engineering Learning Platform** – an open‑source, end‑to‑end project designed to immerse new data engineers into the world of modern data pipelines, cloud storage, advanced analytics, and automation.
 This project leverages **Amazon S3** (for Medallion Architecture storage) along with a suite of open‑source tools, ensuring that you learn industry best practices without incurring high costs.